-The Directors' Remuneration Report and details of the activities of the Remuneration Committee are on pages 14 to 21.
-The report sets out a summary of the Group's remuneration policy and the full details of all elements of the remuneration package of each individual director.
+The Directors' Remuneration Report and details of the activities of the Remuneration Committee are on pages 14 to 23.
+The report sets out the Group's remuneration policy for approval at the AGM on 23 June 2020 and the full details of all elements of the remuneration package of each individual director.